 OBX Live Conditions — Roads, Beaches & Weather

-The Outer Banks change fast.
-NC-12 floods.
-Ramps close for nesting turtles and shorebirds.
-Ferries swap to weather schedules.
-Nor’easters and tropical systems push water across the dunes for days at a time.
+OBX live conditions change fast: NC-12 floods, ramps close for nesting turtles and shorebirds, ferries swap to weather schedules, and nor’easters and tropical systems push water across the dunes for days at a time.
 This page pulls live alerts from the agencies that actually manage all of that — the National Park Service, the National Weather Service, and NCDOT — so you can plan your day (or your trip) without guessing.

 Right Now Across the Outer Banks